-ASECL is not responsible for any transport outside their premises.
-The client is responsible for delivery and transfer of the products.
+The site always returns the security products back to the client that provided the security products for the assembly.
+ASECL is always involved as subcontractor.
+The site also may deliver security products directly to the customer.
 This comprises the selection of the forwarder and the provision of data for the verification of the transport order.
 Any transport from or to the site is under the control of the clients.
-The shipping after the production is supported by label-ling and packaging the finished products.
+The shipping after the production is supported by labelling and packaging the finished products.
 The products are labeled and packed as specified by the client.
 This includes the address of the receiver.
 There can be further client specific assets like seals, special transport protection or similar items that support the security of the internal shipment to the client.
 They are handled in the same way as the other assets to prevent misuse, disclosure or loss of these sensitive items or information.
 The forwarder is selected by the client.
 ASECL verifies the identity of the car and the driver based on the provided pre-announcement by the client before any charge is handed over.
 The pre-announcement is performed for each transport.
 The tracing and further control is under the responsibility of the client.